Maternal Lead Exposure

 - Educate the pregnant or breastfeeding woman regarding the sources of lead exposure and strategies for avoiding or reducing exposure.

-Frequency of Maternal Blood Lead Follow-up Testing During Pregnancy
+Blood Lead Follow-Up Testing During Pregnancy

 Venous Blood Lead Level (micrograms/dL) | Perform Follow-up Test(s) |